Meet the fastest bird on the planet and the fastest animal in the world – the Peregrine Falcon!

 Robin Edwards

-Rising to heights of more than half-a-mile into the sky, this magnificent raptor spots its prey, takes a posture called a “hunting stoop” and races toward the ground at speeds of more than 200 miles per hour.
-Stooping is very effective at securing a meal in mid-air for this bird species found on six continents.
+Rising to heights of more than half-a-mile into the sky, this magnificent raptor spots its prey, takes a posture called a “hunting stoop” and can race toward the ground at speeds of more than 200 miles per hour.
+Stooping is very effective at securing a meal in mid-air for the Peregrine Falcon.
+This bird species is found on six continents.

 With Latin roots, this bird’s name means “coming from foreign parts” or “wanderer” – and wander they do, flying up to thousands of miles during migration.
 Some, however, have been documented living year-round in the high elevations of the Blue Ridge mountains.
 This bird mates for life and the pair returns to the same nesting location each year.

-Habitat: open spaces with tall elements such as cliffs, steep slopes and human structures like towers, silos, bridges and even skyscrapers
+Open spaces with tall elements such as cliffs, steep slopes and human structures like towers, silos, bridges and even skyscrapers.

 ABOUT THIS SERIES: